 One of our favorite additions to mac and cheese is the king of the crustaceans, lobster.
 Soft, buttery lobster meat coated in melted cheese?
 How is that not the idea of side dish perfection?
 (Trick question, because it is side dish perfection.)

 While it may be perfection, we realized something recently.
 It can be made even better.
 How?
 Cannabis, of course.
 A delicious meal that also relaxes us?
 Sign us up yesterday.

-This recipe for cannabis-infused lobster mac and cheese heese comes to us from Joline Rivera, founder and creator of the magazine, Kitchen Toke, which is the definitive source for cooking with cannabis for health and wellness (we’re all for the idea that cheese and carbs promote wellness).
-Specifically, the recipe comes from the upcoming winter 2018 issue, which features a slew of holiday-themed, cannabis-infused dishes.
+This recipe for cannabis-infused lobster mac and cheese comes to us from Joline Rivera, founder and creator of the magazine, Kitchen Toke, which is the definitive source for cooking with cannabis for health and wellness (we’re all for the idea that cheese and carbs promote wellness).
+Specifically, the recipe comes from the Winter 2018 issue, which features a slew of holiday-themed, cannabis-infused dishes.